Editorial Policies

 Screening For Plagiarism

-Manuscripts submitted to INPHARNMED Journal (Indonesian Pharmacy and Natural Medicine Journal) are to be screened for plagiarism using Turnitin.
+Manuscripts submitted to INPHARNMED Journal (Indonesian Pharmacy and Natural Medicine Journal) will be screened for plagiarism using Turnitin.
 Inpharnmed will promptly reject manuscripts that are leading to either self-plagiarism or plagiarism.
 Authors indicated performing plagiarism or self-plagiarism will be blacklisted and disallowed to submit their manuscripts to Inpharnmed.
-Please refer to our Author Guideline and Publication Ethics regarding our provisions of submission.
+Please refer to our Author Guideline and Publication Ethics regarding our visions.

 Witdrawal of Manuscripts

-Author is not allowed to withdraw submitted manuscripts, because the withdrawal is waste of valuable resources that editors and referees spent a great deal of time processing submitted manuscript, money and works invested by the publisher.
+The author cannot withdraw submitted manuscripts because the withdrawal wastes valuable resources.
+Editors and referees spend a lot of time processing submitted manuscripts, money, and work invested by the Publisher.

-If author still requests withdrawal of his/her manuscript when the manuscript is still in the peer-reviewing process, author will be punished with paying IDR 200.000 per manuscript, as withdrawal penalty to the publisher.
+Suppose the author still requests withdrawal of his/her manuscript when the manuscript is still in the peer-reviewing process.
+In that case, the author will be punished with paying IDR 200.000 per manuscript as a withdrawal penalty to the Publisher.
 However, it is unethical to withdraw a submitted manuscript from one journal if accepted by another journal.
-The withdrawal of manuscript after the manuscript is accepted for publication, author will be punished by paying IDR 500 per manuscript.
-Withdrawal of manuscript is only allowed after withdrawal penalty has been fully paid to the Publisher.
+The withdrawal of the manuscript after the manuscript is accepted for publication, the author will be punished by paying IDR 500 per manuscript.
+Withdrawal of the manuscript is only allowed after the Publisher fully pays the wPublishertdawal penalty.

-If author don't agree to pay the penalty, the author and his/her affiliation will be blacklisted for publication in this journal.
-Even, his/her previously published articles will be removed from our online system.
+If the author doesn't agree to pay the penalty, the author and his/her affiliation will be blacklisted for publication in this journal.
+His/her previously published articles will be removed from our online system.

 Copyright Notice